mister-benjamin/etherwake-nfqueue/README.md

 ## Wake up computers on netfilter match

-**etherwake-nfqueue** is a fork of the **etherwake** Wake-on-LAN client, with support to send magic packets only after a queued packet is received from the Linux *nfnetlink_queue* subsystem.
+**etherwake-nfqueue** is a fork of the **etherwake** Wake-on-LAN client, with support to send magic packets only after a queued send_packet is received from the Linux *nfnetlink_queue* subsystem.

-When running **etherwake-nfqueue** on a residential gateway or other type of router, it can wake up hosts on its network based on packet filtering rules.
+When running **etherwake-nfqueue** on a residential gateway or other type of router, it can wake up hosts on its network based on send_packet filtering rules.

 For instance, when your set-top box wants to record a TV programme and tries to access a network share on your NAS, which is in sleep or standby mode,